hsperr/halite-3-reinforcment/Tutorial.md

 * making the game map smaller.
 * only running the game for 8 or 50 turns instead of the usual 400, since if we can't find the best solution for a 8 turn game we will never model the 400 turn solution.
 * only building one ship instead of multiples so crashing is not an issue.
-* smaller and shallow networks as opposed to big deep networks or complicated architectures eventually even falling back to Q-Tables and trying to store all states of a small map with only 8 turns and one ship.
+* smaller and shallow networks as opposed to big deep networks or complicated architectures eventually even falling back to Q-Learning and trying to store all states of a small map with only 8 turns and one ship.

 This will be the written step by step tutorial including results that I think are worth sharing.
 Also this will be one of the rather few examples that does not use `Gym` or some other library that wraps the complexity of the game behind something that returns a nice state and reward and action representation.
 So far not many tutorials talk about it but I find making decisions on how to structure these things are not at all trivial and just implenenting a DQN that can learn cartpole is in my opinion good for learning the general algorithms but leaves me with very little knowledge on how to apply Reinforcement Learning in the real world.